httpwg/http-extensions/draft-ietf-httpbis-proxy-status.md

 This section lists the Proxy Error Types defined by this document.
 See {{register-error}} for information about defining new Proxy Error Types.

+Note that implementations might not produce all Proxy Error Types.
+The set of types below is designed to map to existing states in implementations, and so may not be applicable to some.

 ### DNS Timeout

 * Name: dns_timeout